ewhinihan/trail_data/datasets_cleaned/datasets_cleaned.md

 Datasets were cleaned using tidy data principles.
 Because of the nature of geospatial data, there were additional cleaning measures that were taken in some cases.
-Outlined below are details of how each dataset was cleaned.
+Outlined below are details of how each dataset was normalized.
+All cleaned datasets are in open, non-proprietary formats to facilitate reuse by potential users of the Repository.
+Limitation of these datasets include varying attributes for each dataset, inconsistent measurement units across similar attributes, and each dataset had various ways of indicating location of trails.

     File: Yakima_WA_TrailLines_2020_cleaned.csv
     Id column removed